Tobacco Root Mountains: Land characteristics and habitats

 North Tobacco Root Mountains and Foothills including whitetail and mule deer, elk, and black bears.
-The area is also habitat to a handful of "Tier I" species.
+The area is also habitat to several of "Tier I" species.
 Montana Fish Wildlife and Park's classification of native species with greatest need of conservation including the western toad, flammulated owl, bald eagle, Townsend's big-eared bat, grizzly bear, and Canada lynx, which are all threatened by habitat loss, degradation, and fragmentation, especially as a result of population growth/development.